Ar-Kah/Python-storage-app-for-Tenaya-shoes/README.md

 # Python storage app for Tenaya Finland #

-## This project was made for my familys company to manage our shoe storage.
-It handles comming and leaving shipments. ##
+## This project was made for my family's company to manage our shoe storage.
+It handles incomming and leaving shipments. ##

-The project was made to help with storage management for bigger and bigger quantitys.
+The project was made to help with storage management for bigger and bigger quantities.
 I plan to update this project every time using it we find a bug or think that furteher functionality is needed.
-Right now the app can stores the shoes in a json file and displays it in a pandastable.
+Right now the app can store the shoes in a json file and displays it in a pandastable, add shoes, and send (delete) shoes and generate a PDF invoice of the sent shoes.

 ## Main window ##